Sunny Deol

-Ajay Singh Deol (born 19 October 1957), better known as Sunny Deol, is an Indian actor, film director, film producer, and politician.
-One of the most successful film stars of India, he has worked in more than 100 Hindi films in a career spanning over four decades and is particularly known for his angry action hero persona.
-Deol has won several awards including two National Film Awards and two Filmfare Awards.
+Ajay Singh Deol (born 19 October 1957), professionally known as Sunny Deol, is an Indian actor, filmmaker and former politician who works in Hindi films.
+One of the most commercially successful actors in the history of Indian cinema, he has worked in more than 100 films in a career spanning over four decades.
+He is particularly known for his angry action hero persona and various iconic dialogues, which have made Deol an enduring cultural icon of masculinity.
+Deol has won several awards including two National Film Awards, two Filmfare Awards, two Zee Cine Awards and one Screen Award.
 He was a Member of Parliament in the Lok Sabha, representing Gurdaspur in Punjab as a member of the Bharatiya Janata Party from 2019 to 2024.

-The elder son of actor Dharmendra, Deol made his acting debut opposite newcomer Amrita Singh in the romantic drama Betaab (1983), a major commercial success.
-He had further box-office hits in action films such as Arjun (1985), Paap Ki Duniya (1988) and Tridev (1989), and gained wider recognition for his portrayal of a boxer accused of murder in Rajkumar Santoshi's Ghayal (1990), winning the Filmfare Award for Best Actor and the National Film Award – Special Jury Award (Feature Film).
+The elder son of actor Dharmendra, Deol made his acting debut opposite newcomer Amrita Singh in the romantic drama Betaab (1983), a major commercial success, and had further box-office hits in action films such as Arjun (1985), Paap Ki Duniya (1988) and Tridev (1989).
+He gained wider recognition and cemented star status for his portrayal of a boxer accused of murder in Rajkumar Santoshi's Ghayal (1990), winning the Filmfare Award for Best Actor and the National Film Award – Special Jury Award (Feature Film).
 His portrayal of a volatile lawyer in Santoshi's crime drama Damini (1993) won him the National Film Award for Best Supporting Actor and the Filmfare Award for Best Supporting Actor.
-He enjoyed further acclaim with action films such as Darr (1993), Jeet (1996), Ghatak (1996), Ziddi (1997), Arjun Pandit (1999), Indian (2001), Singh Saab the Great (2013) and Jaat (2025).
+He enjoyed further acclaim with films such as Darr (1993), Jeet (1996), Ghatak (1996), Ziddi (1997), Arjun Pandit (1999) and Indian (2001).

-Deol had his biggest commercial successes in the period action films Border (1997) and Gadar: Ek Prem Katha (2001).
+Deol had his biggest commercial successes in the period action films Border (1997) and Gadar: Ek Prem Katha (2001); for both he was nominated for Filmfare Award for Best Actor.
 The latter was the highest-grossing Hindi film to that point.
 He subsequently starred with his father and younger brother, Bobby Deol, in the drama Apne (2007) and the comedy Yamla Pagla Deewana (2011).
-After more than a decade of decline, he made a career comeback by reprising his role in Gadar 2 (2023), which became the highest-grossing film of his career and the fourth highest-grossing Hindi film at the time.
+After more than a decade of setbacks, he made a career comeback by reprising his role in Gadar 2 (2023), which became the highest-grossing film of his career and the fourth highest-grossing Hindi film at the time.
+He solidified this comeback with Jaat (2025), Border 2 (2026), and Ikka (2026).